podgorskiy/DRTK/docs/source/installation/index.rst

     It may take significant amount of time to compile.
 The time could be 30 minutes or more.

-In most cases this should be enough, given that PyTorch, CUDA Toolkit, and Build Essentials for your platform are installed and environment is correctly configured.
+This should be enough in most cases, given that PyTorch, CUDA Toolkit, and Build Essentials for your platform are installed and the environment is correctly configured.

+.. _Specifying Architectures:

 Specifying Architectures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^